islam15-8789/Deterministic-Classification-of-Accounting-Functions-in-Code-Contributions/README.md

 ## 🎯 Predict DEMPE Classes (Pretrained)

-> ✅ You don’t need to install Python or train any models — just run a Docker command.
+You don't need to install Python or train any models manually — everything runs seamlessly through Docker.

+> ✅ Prerequisite: Make sure [Docker](https://docs.docker.com/desktop/) is installed on your system.
+Please follow the steps accordingy, Let's start:

 ### 📥 Step 1: Clone the Repository